 Visiting Full Time Faculty Position

-Applicants must have a background in teacher education and/or professional development for teachers; experience as a public school teacher; and knowledge of the impact of culture, ethnicity, and race on how learners approach, understand, and have access to content and learning processes across content areas.
-In addition, applicants must be prepared to support teacher candidates with review and critique of master’s level educational research papers.
+Applicants must have a background in teacher education, specialized knowledge and experience in one or more of the sciences and their related pedagogies (including effective use of appropriate technologies); current knowledge about effective, integrated science pedagogies; experience as a public school science teacher and/or college faculty; knowledge or interest in environmental education and/or sustainability; and knowledge of the impact of culture, ethnicity, and race on how learners approach, understand, and have access to science content and processes.
+In addition, applicants must be prepared to support teacher candidates with master’s level review and critique of educational research projects.

 - Professional development teaching experience or college teaching experience, specifically with practicing or pre-service teachers;